angelorc/go-bitsong/x/fantoken/spec/01_concepts.md

 ![Fantoken instance lifecycle](img/fantoken_instance_lifecycle.png "Fantoken instance lifecycle")

 With respect to the figure above, when the fan token object is issued, we can **mint** it.
+Minting leads to the birth of a new instance, moving the fan token instance to state _1_.
+In this state, the token can be:

+- **traded**, which produces the changing of the owner, without modifying the landing state;
+- **burned**, which produces a state change to the state _2_, where the owner cannot operate on the fan token instance anymore.